mjcaisse/cppnow-website/src/pages/announcements/_posts/2023-01-18-2023-registration-is-open.md

 ### Sponsorships

-Sponsorship opportunities for 2023 are available.
+Several sponsorship opportunities for 2023 are still available.
 For a copy of the conference Sponsorship Prospectus, contact [sponsorship@cppnow.org](mailto:sponsorship@cppnow.org).